fenceMeshwire/python_network_interaction/README.md

 <h4>python_network_interaction</h4>

-<p>Basic concepts for interacting with other computers in a network.</p>
+<p>Basic concepts for interacting with other computers in a network and providing a structure for the network.</p>

 00_arp_request.py<br>
 01_download_ssh.py<br>